daviswr/ZenPacks.daviswr.OSX.Server.Caching/README.md

 ## El Capitan Issues

-OpenSSH that ships with El Capitan disabled Diffie-Hellman key exchanges with SHA-1 hashes, which the version of Twisted Conch, and thus ZenCommand, in Zenoss 4.2.5 SP671 (not tried 5.x) requires.
+El Capitan ships with OpenSSH 6.9 and disables Diffie-Hellman key exchanges with SHA-1 hashes, which the version of Twisted Conch, and thus ZenCommand, in Zenoss 4.2.5 SP671 (not tried 5.x) requires.

 `/etc/ssh/ssh_config` has the line (commented out)
 ```